amplab/numbuf/README.md

-# Aether: Powering In-Memory Scientific Data Analysis
+# NumBuf: Numerical Buffers

-Aether is an in-memory representation for scientific data (including Computer Vision, Graphics, Machine Learning, Optimization, Graph Analytics) based on Apache Arrow with the following goals:
+NumBuf is an in-memory representation for scientific data (including Computer Vision, Graphics, Machine Learning, Optimization, Graph Analytics) based on Apache Arrow with the following goals: